Unnamed10110/clip2_Unnamed10110/README.md

 # clip2

-A modern clipboard manager for Windows with OLED theme and advanced features.
+A minimalistic and superfast clipboard manager for Windows with OLED theme and useful features.

 ## Features